TokTok/toktok-stack/README.md

 unzip -d third_party/android/ android-ndk-r16b-linux-x86_64.zip
 ```

-Note that the version of clang coming with android-ndk-r16b needs
+Note that the version of Clang coming with android-ndk-r16b needs
 libncurses.so.5, which on Debian is in the libncurses5 package.

 On OSX, replace `linux` with `darwin`.